-- The existing pipeline system is expected to have sufficient capacity to accommodate the projected scenarios with higher demand. - The only significant exception is Vector's northern pipeline system (from central Waikato northwards).
-This system has already reached its capacity limit during peak weeks, and it appears that some potential new gas demand is being suppressed in this region through an inability to secure pipeline capacity. - However, some gas users (e.g. power generators) appear to have relatively low cost options to reduce their usage during peak demand periods. - The scale of this potential is such that, if it can be harnessed, the need for costly new investment may be deferred for many years as shown in the chart below and it would allow currently suppressed potential new demand to connect to network. - To harness such potential would require changes to pipeline pricing and access regimes, in order to send better signals to pipeline users of the cost of pipeline capacity at times of peak demand.
-The means by which such changes could be effected is beyond the scope of this study.
-However, this study does appear to indicate that relief of pipeline congestion in the North system through altered pricing and access arrangements would be a worthwhile achievement.
+- The existing pipeline system is expected to have sufficient capacity to accommodate the projected scenarios with higher demand - The only significant exception is Vector's northern pipeline system (from central Waikato northwards).
+This system has already reached its capacity limit during peak weeks, and it appears that some potential new gas demand is being surpressed in this region through an inability (both real and perceived) to secure pipeline capacity - However, some gas users (e.g. power generators and some major industrial customers) appear to have options to reduce their usage during peak demand periods - the cost of which appears to be less than the cost of investing in new pipeline capacity